 We help organizations explore and identify the ways in which racial dominance, trauma and stress harms and limits us all and impedes with the work of racial justice.
 Countless relationships and justice efforts are subjected to multiple forms of (re)injury when we enter the work of racial justice with “well-meaning” and “good intent” as our primary motivations.

 All of us – regardless of race – come to the work of racial justice with historic, collective, and individual wounds that often results in the reproduction of the very dynamics we seek to end.

-Paradox uncovers the ways racialized trauma, stress, distrust and other numerous unnamed injuries impact interpersonal relationships and obstruct racial justice efforts.
+Paradox uncovers the ways racial dominance, trauma, stress, distrust, and other numerous unnamed injuries impact interpersonal relationships and obstruct racial justice efforts.